 In order to qualify for disability benefits with rheumatoid arthritis, you need to meet the medical requirements listed in the SSA’s Blue Book.

 The Blue Book is the list of conditions that can qualify someone for disability benefits.
-When you send in your disability application, the SSA will look at your application and see if it matches with the Blue book listing for inflammatory arthritis.
+When you send in your SSDI application, the SSA will look at your application and see if it matches with the Blue book listing for inflammatory arthritis.

 While there is not exact listing for rheumatoid arthritis, you can still get disability rheumatoid arthritis if you meet the Blue Book listing for inflammatory arthritis.